certara/pyDarwin/README.md

  The optimization can be run from the main.py module, in Visual studio code (VScode).
 To run from VScode, load the folder, open the main.py and hit F5 (note that the paths to the three arguments are absolute paths, the first two arguments are specified in the launch.json file in the .vscode folder.
 Currently this has been tested only on Windows, likely signifcant changes will be needed to run on Linux.
 GA model selection requires the package DEAP (distributed Evolutionary Algorithm in python).
 This package is not compatible as of April 8, 2020 with Python versions greater than 3.8.1.
 Newer versions of Python can be used with DEAP, but requires recompiling the package.
 This repo has been tested with Python 3.7 and 3.8 and NONMEM 7.4 and NONMEM 7.5.
-Current version of Pharmpy is 0.62, seems to be compatabiolity issues with Pharmpy  0.61.
+Current version of Pharmpy is 0.62, seems to be compatability issues with Pharmpy  0.61.

+For example_small_1est_withsim and example_small_2est_withsim, a simple plot is generated for each model, saved in the run directory